Roman Kingdom: Romulus

 Romulus was behind one of the most notorious acts in Roman history, the incident commonly known as The Rape of the Sabine Women.
 To provide his citizens with wives, Romulus invited the neighbouring tribes to a festival in Rome where the Romans committed a mass abduction of young women from among the attendees.
 The accounts vary from 30 to 683 women taken, a significant number for a population of 3,000 Latins (and presumably for the Sabines as well).
 War broke out when Romulus refused to return the captives.
 After the Sabines made three unsuccessful attempts to invade the hill settlements of Rome, the women themselves intervened during the Battle of the Lacus Curtius to end the war.
 The two peoples were united in a joint kingdom, with Romulus and the Sabine king Titus Tatius sharing the throne.
 In addition to the war with the Sabines, Romulus waged war with the Fidenates and Veientes and others.

 He reigned for thirty-seven years.
 According to the legend, Romulus vanished at age fifty-four while reviewing his troops on the Campus Martius.
-He was reported to have been taken up to Mt.
-Olympus in a whirlwind and made a god.
+He was reported to have been taken up to Mount Olympus in a whirlwind and made a god.
 After initial acceptance by the public, rumours and suspicions of foul play by the patricians began to grow.
 In particular, some thought that members of the nobility had murdered him, dismembered his body, and buried the pieces on their land.
 These were set aside after an esteemed nobleman testified that Romulus had come to him in a vision and told him that he was the god Quirinus.
 He became not only one of the three major gods of Rome, but the very likeness of the city itself.

 A replica of Romulus's hut was maintained in the centre of Rome until the end of the Roman Empire.